 (photo courtesy CF Martin)

 CF Martin separately commissioned a series of transistorised amplifiers from Allen Organ, a company in Lehigh Valley, Pennsylvania.

 Every DeArmond and CF Martin amp with a tremolo circuit , identified with suffix T in its title, was supplied with a foot switch, Model TFS-1, either hardwired or removable, by means of a jack socket on the underside of the amp chassis.
+The switch itself was manufactured by Leviton, and is the same type as used in the controls box for the Models 1000 and 1100 Rhythm Chief pickups.
 The foot switch is shown below: